shateq/easilysit/README.md

 3. Type **/sit**!

 ### Thonks
-- I have no idea why I should continue this, so i won't!
+- I have no idea why I should continue this, so I won't!
 Have a good day everybody.